linkerd/rfc/active/0001-automated-releases.md

 multiple manual steps in order for the release artifacts to be properly built, tested, and updated for installations.

+Instead of addressing these points individually, the release process should be re-evaluated as a whole in order to utilize the CI workflow to automate the process where possible.

 # Problem Statement (Step 1)

 [problem-statement]: #problem-statement